Updated: Jul 12

 In a saucepan over medium heat, combine the vinegar, water, and salt.
 Bring to a boil.

 Fill each jar about 90% of the way with the boiling vinegar mixture.
 Immediately after pouring the vinegar mixture, tighten the cap onto the jar.

 Store jars in a cool area for 3 days at a minimum before using.

 Refrigerate after opening

-TIP: Garlic may turn blue or green in the jar.
-Nothing to be alarmed about; it is only the effect of the acid on the natural pigments in the garlic.
+Tip 2: The garlic may turn blue or green in the jar.
+This is nothing to be alarmed about.
+It is only the effect of the acid on the natural pigments in the garlic.

 Tip 3: Replace the cucumbers in this recipe with sliced jalapenos or banana peppers to make pickled peppers.